-The Code is effective from the date the Statutory Code (Pubs Code etc. Regulations 2016) comes into force and is not retrospective.
+The Code is effective from Statutory Code (Pubs Code etc. Regulations 2016) and is not retrospective.
 The Code replaces the Industry Framework Code Version 6 and any previous individual company codes.
 The Code is supervised by the Pub Governing Body (www.thepubgoverningbody.co.uk).
-Individual companies are required to display the Code within the tenanted/leased section of their websites and ensure each of their tenants receive a copy.
+Individual companies are required to display the Code within the tenanted/leased section of their websites and ensure each of their lessees receive a copy.

-The Code sets standards for landlord companies regarding the interaction with tied tenants throughout the life of their relationship with the company.
+The Code sets standards for landlord companies regarding the interaction with tied lessees throughout the life of their relationship with the company.
 Individual sections describe industry requirements for:

 - Letting of Premises

 - Rent Reviews

 - Agreement Renewal

 - Interaction with Landlord

 - Operation of AWPs

 - Use of Flow Monitoring Equipment

 - Complaints Procedure

+- Assignment

-- Surrender of Tenancy
+- Surrender of Lease

 A full list of signatories to the Code is shown at the beginning of this document.
-The Pub Governing Board (PGB) strongly recommends that new entrants to the Licensed Trade only consider taking on a tied agreement with a company which subscribes to this Code or is governed by the Statutory Code.
+The Pub Governing Body (PGB) strongly recommends that new entrants to the Licensed Trade only consider taking on a tied agreement with a company which subscribes to this Code (or is governed by the Statutory Code).